Welcome

 FOR IMMEDIATE RELEASE

-Cavalarico Books announces the release of Breath of the Adamastor, a sweeping literary novel set in wartime Portugal
+Breath of the Adamastor is a sweeping literary historical fiction set in Portugal

 The new cover illustration was created by Suzanne Paleczny.
 The text layout was done by the author using GIMP software.